Oklahoma governor signs law banning abortion at conception, becomes strictest in the US

 “I promised Oklahomans that as governor I would sign every piece of pro-life legislation that came across my desk and I am proud to keep that promise today.
 From the moment life begins at conception is when we have a responsibility as human beings to do everything we can to protect that baby’s life and the life of the mother.
 That is what I believe and that is what the majority of Oklahomans believe.
 If other states want to pass different laws, that is their right, but in Oklahoma we will always stand up for life.”Gov. Kevin Stitt

-The law also includes an exemption if the pregnancy is the result of rape, sexual assault or incest that has been reported to law enforcement.
+The law also includes an exemption if the pregnancy results from rape, sexual assault, or incest reported to law enforcement.

-Private citizens, under the new law, can file civil lawsuits up to $10,000 against anyone who performs or assists in performing an abortion.
+Under the new law, private citizens can file civil lawsuits up to $10,000 against anyone who performs or assists in performing an abortion.
 However, it does not allow the woman seeking an abortion to be sued.

 “There can be no higher cause for you and I to address in this body, Madam Speaker, than the protection of innocent unborn life,” said Rep. Jim Olsen, R-Roland, said last week as lawmakers debated the legislation before it passed in the House on a 73-16 vote.

-Opponents sounded off as well, pointing out what they described as an inconsistent message when it comes to valuing life.
+Opponents sounded off as well, pointing out what they described as an inconsistent message regarding valuing life.

 “If you’re preborn, you’re all good,” Rep. Mickey Dollens, D-Oklahoma City, said.
 “If you’re pre-K, good freaking luck if you’re born in Oklahoma.
 Good luck with an underfunded foster care system born into underfunded school system.”